-The 1863-1876 emergence of the U.S.A. as a leading

-Then and Now: Hospitals in Manhattan, New York, 1960 and 1994 agro-industrial power of the world, provoked the adoption of essential features of the American System of politicaleconomy as the basis for the great, late 1870s economic reforms, modelled upon the successes of the American System, undertaken by Bismarck in Germany, in Japan, in Mendeleyev's Russia, and elsewhere.
+The 1863-1876 emergence of the U.S.A. as a leading agro-industrial power of the world, provoked the adoption of essential features of the American System of political-economy as the basis for the great, late 1870s economic reforms, modelled upon the successes of the American System, undertaken by Bismarck in Germany, in Japan, in Mendeleyev's Russia, and elsewhere.
 As in Germany and Japan, these great economic reforms were made in personal coordination with the man who was Abraham Lincoln's associate, and the greatest economist of that century, Henry C. Carey.
 This rise in the power of a group of leading nations in Eurasia, as pro-American rivals of the British Empire, prompted the circles around the Prince of Wales, later King Edward VII, to set his nephews, the German Kaiser and Russian Czar, into preparing war against one another, with what the imperial policy of Edward and his Liberal Imperialist Fabian Society thus bequeathed to Europe as World Wars I and II.